0rgis/passGen/README.md

    Your terminal prompt should now indicate that you are working within the virtual environment.

-4. Clone the PassGen repository into the project directory:
+4. Clone the passGen repository into the project directory:

    ```bash
    git clone https://github.com/0rgis/passGen.git
    ```

-5. Change into the PassGen directory:
+5. Change into the passGen directory:

    ```bash
    cd passGen